goodmeow/tg-monitoring/README.md

 - Node Exporter runs on port 9100 by default
 - State persistence in `data/state.json`
 - Legacy entrypoint `python -m monitor.main` redirects to `tgbot.main`
-- Singleton guard via `LOCK_FILE` ensures hanya satu instance bot berjalan
+- Singleton guard via `LOCK_FILE` ensures only one bot instance can run at a time
-- `ALLOW_ANY_CHAT=true` membuat bot otomatis melayani grup baru tanpa restart
+- `ALLOW_ANY_CHAT=true` allows the bot to serve newly discovered chats without a restart

 ## Requirements